Shelley Frost has worked and volunteered for animal welfare organizations for over 30 years. Her border collie Kellie is

 Older Dogs Have Special Needs That May Need Attention

 If your older dog could talk to you, she would likely put in requests that would make her body and life more comfortable.
-But since she cannot tell us how she is feeling, just think for a minute how our bodies feel as we age: A few more aches and pains in places we didn’t know we had; Pressing the ‘up’ volume button on the television remote control so we can hear it better; balancing on one foot seems like an Olympic feat.
+But since she cannot tell us how she is feeling, just think for a minute how our bodies feel as we age.
+We have a few more aches and pains in places we didn’t know we had.
+We press the ‘up’ volume button on the television remote control so we can hear better.
+We find that balancing on one foot seems like an Olympic feat.

 How to Recognize Signs of Aging in Your Dog